wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OpcUaDataSelection.md

   ```

 4. In a text editor, edit the file and change the value of any Selected key from false to true in order to transfer the OPC UA data to be stored in Edge Data Store.
-5. In the same directory where you edited the generated file, run the following curl command:
+5. In the same directory where you edited the file, run the following curl command:

   ```bash
   curl -i -d "@OpcUa1_DataSelection.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Dataselection